khoirularyan/suitmedia-test-khoirularyan/README.md

 - **Line Clamp**: Card titles are limited to 3 lines with ellipsis.
 - **Animated Header**: Navigation with underline animation and mobile dropdown with fade animation.
 - **Custom Tailwind Utilities**: Includes aspect ratio, line clamp, and dropdown animation.
+- **Dynamic Banner**: Banner image is dynamic, supports CMS integration via `cmsImageUrl` prop, fallback to `/banner.jpg` if not provided, with diagonal cut and parallax scroll effect.

 ## Getting Started